tomakado/projector/README.md

 # Usage

-## Projector CLI
 Get general usage help with `-h` or `--help` flags:
 ```
 ❯ projector -h
 A flexible, language and framework agnostic tool that allows you to generate projects from templates.
 Projector has some builtin templates, but you can use your custom templates or import third-party templates
 from GitHub.